 San Francisco also allows landlords to “bank” annual increases and impose them in later years.
 Also bundled with the rent regulation law is a “just cause” eviction policy and a regulation of buyout agreements to protect tenants and keep any negotiations or agreements fair and transparent.
 Learn more about the San Francisco Rent Board and what it does.

 Washington, DC employs a similar set of policies to that of San Francisco.
-D.C.’s rent regulation applies to multifamily buildings built after 1975.
+D.C.’s rent regulation applies to multifamily buildings built prior to 1975.
 Landlords may increase the rent in covered units by a maximum of CPI plus 2%, or by CPI only for senior tenants and people with a disability.
 Upon vacancy, rather than automatically allowing landlords to raise rents to market level when a tenant moves out of a unit, a landlord can only raise the rent by 10% or to the price of a comparable unit, but no more than 30%.
 D.C. also grants tenants the right of first refusal should a landlord choose to sell a rental building.
 Learn more about rent control in DC.

 Oregon became the first state to enact statewide rent control after voting in favor of Senate Bill 608.
-The bill will establish annual rent increases at no more than 7% + consumer price index in a 12-month period subsidized rent and new construction for 15 years would be exempted.
+The bill will establish annual rent increases at no more than 7% + the change in the consumer price index in a 12-month period subsidized rent and new construction for 15 years would be exempted.
 Upon vacancy, landlords can raise rents without a cap, as long as tenants left at their own accord.
 The bill will also require landlords to give a reason for evicting tenants.

 - Rent Control Laws by State, National Multifamily Housing Council, May 2, 2018 — this website provides a summary of rent regulation laws organized by state.